dbaldree/opnsense_tools/README.md

     # cd tools
     # make update

+Now all the core components should be configured.
+You can build the device and target architecture images like so:

 <b> e.g. to build images for RPI3...

     # make xtools base kernel packages arm-7 DEVICE=RPI3